 #4 Focused Work Hours

 Now that we have a general time batching schedule, we can even go further and get more organized by setting focused work hours.
-Doing this allows you to take some things into consideration.
+Doing this allows you to take some important things into consideration.
 Are you a morning person or a night owl?
-Looking back at your hourly schedule and your day planner, when are you most productive?
+Looking back at your hourly schedule and your day planner, what time of day are you most productive?
+Do you have a group of similar tasks?
 You can also take into consideration when you have kids at home, such as when they get out of school.
 If you’re taking care of a parent, or if you have community obligations or volunteer obligations that can be in the mix.
 Considering these things makes your business work for you instead of you constantly reacting to your handmade business.

 With this in mind, you can set what I brought up before: focus time.
-Your focused time will allow you to do things.
-Things that take a lot more brain power.
-Some things just require more focus and commitment!
-Examples of this are writing newsletters, editing photos, batching blog posts, creating your products, doing SEO work, and all that stuff where you just need the time without the interruptions.
+Your focused time will allow you to do complex tasks.
+Things that take a lot more brain power and need deep focus.
+Some things just require more focus and commitment to get your best work!
+Examples of this are administrative tasks like writing newsletters, editing photos, batching blog posts, creating your products, doing SEO work, and all that stuff where you just need the time without the interruptions to complete tasks.

 #5 Not-Focused Time

-Now, not-focused time includes things where you can be distracted.
-For example, where you can be having a conversation with your kids as you’re doing it.
-Things like posting on social media, packaging your orders, shopping for new business materials and checking email.
+Now, not-focused time includes shallow tasks where you can be distracted.
+For example, the type of task where you can be having a conversation with your kids as you’re doing it.
+Things like social media posts, packaging your orders, shopping for new business materials and checking email.
 These are all things that you can come in and out of throughout the day.
 When planning these things out in advance, you never feel like you’re falling behind.

 Setting dedicated work hours aside each day for your focused task and your not-focused tasks can be huge for your overall stress levels.
 It helps your work and home life run more smoothly.
 You can let your natural energy levels and your natural sleep cycle play a large role.
 You can finally work your business around whats important to you, like your family.
 Wouldn’t it be nice if things weren’t constantly fighting with the other for time?
-It really makes a huge impact in just your overall mental clarity and productivity.
+It really makes a huge impact in just your overall mental resources, giving you a set plan for clarity and productivity.

 #6 Combine Your Batching Routines With Your Focus Time

-Here is an example of combining this batching routine with your focus time schedule.
+Here is an example of combining this batching routine with your focus time schedule for an entire week.
 A regular Monday through Thursday workflow, but let’s say 9:00 to 12:00 can be my focus time.
-After that for photography, I’m taking new product photos, editing listings, and creating duplicate Etsy listings.
+After that for photography, as a business owner I’m taking new product photos, editing listings, and creating duplicate Etsy listings.
 Then from 1:00 to 3:00, when I’m feeling a little bit more tired and I’m ready to be done, that is time for not-focused tasks.
 I can package and ship orders, check messages and emails for 30 minutes.
 Handling things this way, I’m done with work by 3:00, and can be totally present for my family.
 I’ve gotten a ton done, and I know exactly what is in store for me for the rest of the week.

 Now on Tuesday, if we have our shop upkeep time, we can do all the things with our focus time that we had in our batching routine.
 Then from 1:00 to 3:00 on Tuesdays, that’s when you have time to post on social media.
 This alone can help you be a lot more consistent.
 You can also check your emails, and this is when maybe you’ll shop for materials.
 Wednesday can be your outreach day, where you package orders, and research in the afternoon.
 You can batch and schedule your social media content, blog posts, and newsletters in the morning when you have the most energy.
-I hope you see how this really can streamline your business in huge ways, and help it run a lot smoother.
+I hope you see how changing your concept of time can really streamline your business in huge ways, and help it run a lot smoother.

 If this was helpful to you, I highly recommend next you dive into my 11 Step Productivity Masterclass.
 This masterclass is included inside my Creative Entrepreneur 101 membership!
 In the Productivity Masterclass we go so much deeper into these ideas.
 You’ll leave with even more information and clarity in time organization.